harishlv777/Capstone_CC_Churn/README.md

   - Some features like AHT, FCR, Sentiment_Score, and SLA_Compliance do not have outliers.

 ## Next Steps
-- Handle class imbalance (oversampling, undersampling, or class weights).
+- Handled class imbalance (oversampling, undersampling, or class weights).
-- Remove or cap outliers to prevent them from skewing the model.
+- Removed or cap outliers to prevent them from skewing the model.
-- Feature selection based on correlation analysis.
+- Feature selection was performed based on correlation analysis.
-- Scale numerical features (normalization or standardization).
+- Scaled numerical features (normalization or standardization).
-- Convert categorical features (e.g., Tariff_1, Status) into machine-learning-friendly formats.
+- Converted categorical features (e.g., Tariff_1, Status) into ML friendly formats.

 # Exploratory Data Analysis (EDA) Summary
 ## Churn Distribution